richRemer/propertize/README.md

 ### setting
 Use the `setting` function to make a permanent, mutable prroperty which will not be included during enumeration.
-One use might be runtime view state on a model object which are not intrinsic to the object and which will not be serialized.
+One use might be runtime view state on a model object which is not intrinsic to the object and which will not be serialized.

  * Non configurable